LangPro/Word/README.md

 `definitionDict`: A dictionary of definitions, keyed on the WordNet synonym set.

 `soundex`: The soundex representation of the word's text attribute.

+`lemmatize`: This method will find the lemma of the word based on word net.
+This will be held within the `lemma` attribute of the Word class.